ChildDevLab/HBCD-EEG-data-release-notes/README.md

 1. concatenate_files_summary.Rmd:
 This script concatenate all summary statistics (SME) across participants and outputs a sheet for the Resting State, FACE, and MMN Tasks.

+To use this script:
+1. Open the script using RStudio.
+2. Provide a directory path (the path to the folder where the downloaded EEG data is stored) on line 22.
+NOTE: if you are using this script on a Windows computer, you will need to change the direction of the slashes from '\' to '/'.
+3. Provide an output path (the path to the folder where you would like the outputs to end up) on line 23.
+NOTE: if you are using this script on a Windows computer, you will need to change the direction of the slashes from '\' to '/'.
+4. At the top right of the script, click the down arrow next to the "Run" icon.
+5. At the bottom of the list, click "Run All"
+6. Your output sheets can be seen in the folder provided on line 23.

 2. concatenate_files_trialmeasures.Rmd:
 This script concatenates all ERP relevant mean amplitudes at the individual trial level across participants for the FACE and MMN Tasks.

+To use this script:
+1. Open the script using RStudio.
+2. Provide a directory path (the path to the folder where the downloaded EEG data is stored) on line 22.
+NOTE: if you are using this script on a Windows computer, you will need to change the direction of the slashes from '\' to '/'.
+3. Provide an output path (the path to the folder where you would like the outputs to end up) on line 23.
+NOTE: if you are using this script on a Windows computer, you will need to change the direction of the slashes from '\' to '/'.
+4. At the top right of the script, click the down arrow next to the "Run" icon.
+5. At the bottom of the list, click "Run All"
+6. Your output sheets can be seen in the folder provided on line 23.

 3. separate_conditions.Rmd:
 This script filters concatenated data into task specific conditions (upright, inverted, object for FACE and standard, deviant, pre-deviant for MMN).

+To use this script:
+1. Open the script using RStudio.
+2. Provide a directory path (the path to the folder where the downloaded EEG data is stored) on line 17.
+NOTE: if you are using this script on a Windows computer, you will need to change the direction of the slashes from '\' to '/'.
+3. Provide an output path (the path to the folder where you would like the outputs to end up) on line 18.
+NOTE: if you are using this script on a Windows computer, you will need to change the direction of the slashes from '\' to '/'.
+4. At the top right of the script, click the down arrow next to the "Run" icon.
+5. At the bottom of the list, click "Run All"
+6. Your output sheets can be seen in the folder provided on line 23.

 4. get_mean_amp.Rmd:
 This script pulls the trial measure data for each participant and calculates mean amplitude at each time window of interest.